peterpilgrim/javaee7-developer-handbook/README.txt

 It certainly helps to know how to list out tasks in a Gradle project.
-To find about Gradle task, execute the following command:
+To find about Gradle the available tasks, execute the following command:

     % gradle tasks --all